redhat-et/crossplane-quay/README.md

 - ElastiCache Cluster - We create an elastic cluster with Redis to be used by Quay.
 - S3 Bucket - We will be creating an S3 Bucket along with the corresponding generated policy for that Bucket.
 S3 will form the actual registry backend for Quay.

 The S3 Bucket, RDS Instance and ElastiCache Cluster will all create secrets that are in turn consumed by the [Quay Operator](https://github.com/redhat-cop/quay-operator).
+All of the compositions are combined in one Component compositiion, which will create the subresources.
+Additionally the component composition creates the Quay Operator itself, along with the Helm chart for configuring Quay.

 ## Prerequisites